The Sciences Behind CIRCLES

 Partners: University of Bologna (IT), Norwegian Veterinary Institute (NO), Technical University of Denmark (DK), Institut National de la Recherche Agronomique (FR), Fciencias.ID – University of Lisboa (PT)

-WP9 focusses on the exploitation of project results for microbiome applications to be near market ready at the end of the project.
+WP9 focussed on the exploitation of project results for microbiome applications to be near market ready at the end of the project.

-Existing modulators for plants/soil, animal gut, wastewaters and sediments will be implemented, based on the data collected during the observational phase (WPs 3-7), by studying the most suitable formulation and integration, along with application methods.
+Existing modulators for plants/soil, animal gut, wastewaters and sediments were implemented, based on the data collected during the observational phase (WPs 3-7), by studying the most suitable formulation and integration, along with application methods.

-For each new microbiomes-tailored integrated circular action implemented by WPs 3-7, a dedicated exploitation strategy will be carefully designed in complete synergy with the corresponding dissemination plan (WP10).
-WP 9 will explore viable and sustainable business models, build a robust replication strategy to ensure high market uptake and maximize environmental and economic impact of CIRCLES project results.
+For each new microbiomes-tailored integrated circular action implemented by WPs 3-7, a dedicated exploitation strategy were carefully designed in complete synergy with the corresponding dissemination plan (WP10).
+WP 9 explored viable and sustainable business models, build a robust replication strategy to ensure high market uptake and maximize environmental and economic impact of CIRCLES project results.

 D9.1: Report on SMMs targeting plant microbiomes (M40)